CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Methods

-\text{where} $\varepsilon_{\hat{R}}^+(s,a) = \mathbb{E}_{D_{\hat{R}}}[\hat{R}^+(s,a)] - \bar{R}(s,a)$, $\varepsilon_{\hat{R}^+}^{\pi_e}(s) = \mathbb{E}_{a \sim \pi_e}[\varepsilon_{\hat{R}^+}(s,a)]$, \text{and} $\Delta_{\hat{R}^+}(s,a) = \mathbb{V}_{D_{\hat{R}}}[\hat{R}^+(s,a)]$. \end{theorem}
+\text{where} $\varepsilon_{\hat{R}^+}(s,a) = \mathbb{E}_{D_{\hat{R}^+}}[\hat{R}^+(s,a)] - \bar{R}(s,a)$, \text{and} $\varepsilon_{\hat{R}^+}^{\pi_e}(s) = \mathbb{E}_{a \sim \pi_e}[\varepsilon_{\hat{R}^+}(s,a)]$. \end{theorem}

-In \Cref{thm:CDM-IS-imperfect_variance}, the first two terms are identical compared to the corresponding derivation under perfect annotations (Appendix \Cref{thm:CDM-IS_variance}).
-However, the last two terms are larger in magnitude because the expectation of the reward function estimate under imperfect annotations is not equal to $\bar{R}$.
-Lastly, we note that the variance decomposition for $\DMCIS$ and $\CDMCIS$ are nontrivial extensions; we instead focus on their empirical evaluations (\Cref{fig:bias_variance}).
+\begin{remark} \Cref{thm:CDM-IS-imperfect_variance} characterizes the variance of $\CDMIS$ under imperfect counterfactual annotations, showing that it depends on both the noise and the bias of the counterfactual annotations as reflected in the last two terms.
+The third term, which depends on $\hat{R}^+$, can dominate the overall variance when annotations are highly noisy.
+The last term emerges from the systematic estimation error of the reward model due to biased annotations. \end{remark}

+We also derive the variance of $\DMCIS$ and $\CDMCIS$ under imperfect annotations (\Cref{prop:dmcis_imperfect_variance} and \Cref{cdmcis_variance_imperfect_annot}).
+Despite their closed-form analytical expressions, two key questions remain difficult to answer analytically: (1) whether the proposed estimators reduce variance relative to the standard $\DMIS$ estimator, and (2) how the three proposed estimators compare to one another in terms of variance.
+Answering these questions depends critically on how the annotation noise ($\Delta_G(s,a)$) and bias ($\epsilon_G(s,a)$) vary across the state-action space; these quantities are highly application-dependent and resistant to general theoretical analysis.
+We therefore turn to empirical studies in \Cref{sec:experiments}.

-We summarize our theorems in Appendix \Cref{tab:theory} and all proofs are available in \cref{apd:bias_variance_dr}.
-Under perfect annotations, all of our proposed estimators are unbiased.
-Under imperfect annotations, the bias of $\CDMCIS$ is equivalent to the bias of $\DMCIS$ whereas $\CDMIS$ learns an unbiased estimate of the target policy.
-We expect imperfect annotations to increase the variance of all three DR estimators due to the increased bias and variance of the reward function estimate under imperfect annotations.
+We summarize our theorems in Appendix \Cref{tab:theory}, with full proofs provided in \Cref{apd:bias_variance_dr}.
+In short, under perfect annotations, all of our proposed DR estimators are unbiased.
+Under imperfect annotations, $\CDMCIS$ and $\DMCIS$ share the same bias, while $\CDMIS$ remains unbiased.
+We expect imperfect annotations to increase the variance of all three proposed estimators due to the increased bias and variance of the estimated reward-model.
+Now, we turn to empirical analysis to understand how these estimators perform in practice.